yukisho/gravvy_harvesting/README.md

 3) Start server

-Add the following to your config.lua in redemrp_inventory under ``Config.Items`` I've also included the images I used for each item in the ``images`` folder To add these images put them in ``redemrp_inventory -> html -> items``
+Add the following to your config.lua in redemrp_inventory under ``Config.Items`` I've also included the images I used for each item in the ``items`` folder To add these images put them in ``redemrp_inventory -> html -> items``

 ```